caspii/casparwre.de/_posts/2022-02-18-learning-to-code-a-saas.md

 ---
 layout: post
-title: Strongly opinionated advice on learning to code a SaaS Product
+title: Learning to code a SaaS?
+Don't use a Javascript framework
 description: A bunch of learnings I'm sharing about how I built my SaaS product
 image: /images/rocket_launch.jpg
 ---